Passive Indoor Localization with WiFi Fingerprints: Proposed Passive Localization System

 \subsubsection{Active Phone Localization}

 When the phone is active, both RSSI and CSI are available and their transmission rate is sufficient for accurate localization.
-The device heterogeneity problem, i.e., RSSI of different phones at the same location are significantly different, still exists here.
-However, an additional CSI information can help to mitigate it partially.
-To specify, CSI amplitudes can be grouped into a time-frequency matrix that resembles CSI images~\cite{Haochen2017, Minh2020_2} to form fingerprints for each location.
-On the other hand, raw CSI phase is prone to noise and random fading~\cite{Wang2017} and a preprocessing step, e.g. extracting the phase difference between subcarriers~\cite{Wang2018}, is needed before it can be used as an additional feature~\cite{Haochen2017}.
+The device heterogeneity problem arising from RSSI of different phones at the same location being significantly different, still impairs the localization accuracy, which however, can be mitigated partially with the additional CSI information incorporated.
+In our implementation, CSI amplitudes are grouped into a CSI-image-like~\cite{Haochen2017, Minh2020_2} time-frequency matrix to form fingerprints at each location.
+Meanwhile, the raw CSI phase is pre-processed extracting the phase difference between sub-carriers~\cite{Wang2018}, is needed before being used as an additional feature~\cite{Haochen2017} to reduce the inaccuracy from noises and random fading~\cite{Wang2017}.

-Fig.~\ref{fig:CSI_example} illustrates an example of CSI fingerprint features from a Samsung Galaxy S6 phone at 2 representative locations: the one that is near the AP (within 1 m) has line of sight (LOS), and the other that is far from the AP (more than 10 m) does not have LOS (NLOS).
+To illustrate, ESP32~\cite{esp32}, a low-cost, low-power system-on-a-chip microcontroller with integrated WiFi, is attached to each router to collect CSI at a 20~MHz bandwidth and 2.4~GHz frequency.
+In total, 51 sub-carriers are extracted from 20 scans of received packets using a Samsung Galaxy S6 phone at 2 representative locations: one location is within $1~$m distance to the AP and with line of sight (LOS); the other location is more than $10~$m away from the AP and does not have LOS (NLOS).
 Fig.~\ref{fig:CSI_example}(a) presents the CSI amplitude image constructed by the method in~\cite{Minh2020_2}, while Fig.~\ref{fig:CSI_example}(b) shows the corresponding phase difference information following the method in CIFI~\cite{Wang2018}.
-There are 20 received scans (packets) in each case.
 Clearly, CSI at the near AP location is more stable than the one far away.
-Further, CSI from the nearby location is similar in each scan, while that from far away fluctuates significantly.
-The reason is that CSI is sensitive to environments especially the interference from human movements~\cite{Minh2020_2}.
-The larger the distance between the phone and AP is, the more probable that the environment disturbances will reduce the localization accuracy~\cite{Minh2020_2}.
+Further, CSI phase from the nearby location is similar in each scan, while that from far away fluctuates significantly.
+The reason is that CSI phase is sensitive to environments especially the interference from human movements~\cite{Minh2020_2}.
+Therefore, the larger the distance is between the phone and AP, the more probable that the environment disturbances will reduce the localization accuracy~\cite{Minh2020_2}.